 Campaigns by Hippo Chips

-Following its demand and supply issues, Hippo recognised the problem it was encountering and did not want the consumers to take the empty retail shelves as a manifestation of the brand's failure in a short period.
+Following its demand and supply issues, Hippo snacks India recognized the problem it was encountering and did not want the consumers to take the empty retail shelves as a manifestation of the brand's failure in a short period.

 They did not want to spend huge amounts of money outsourcing the distribution and supply tasks to withstand the demand-supply problem, so they directly communicated with their customers.
 This led to the beginning of the Plan-T campaign.
 To solve their difficulty, they urged their Twitter followers to submit a tweet with the hashtag @HelloMeHippoabout.